tektechnologies/Instructor-Prep/201/class-05.md

 ```

 - If we move the array variable outside of the function it will continually save
- the random 5 numbers each time the functin is run.
+ the random 5 numbers each time the function is run.

 ### We have now specified output from a function